oliwang/oliwang.github.io/content/garden/Blog/BNW011  - Exploring OpenAI API and Pynecone.md

 # BNW011 - Exploring OpenAI API and Pynecone

-I'm tired of constant refreshing and veryfing that I am human.
+I'm tired of constantly refreshing and verifying that I am human.
 So I decided to build a local ChatGPT client.
 I had read about Pynecone, a Python full-stack web app development framework, a while ago and had always wanted to try it.

-## Using cloudflare workers as proxy
+## Using Cloudflare workers as a proxy

 I mainly followed this tutorial [使用 Cloudflare Workers 解决 OpenAI 和 ChatGPT 的 API 无法访问的问题 · noobnooc/noobnooc · Discussion #9](https://github.com/noobnooc/noobnooc/discussions/9) and bought a 99 cents domain from [99 Cent Domain Name Registration | $1 Coupons - Namecheap](https://www.namecheap.com/promos/99-cent-domain-names/).
-To add this domain to cloudflare I just followed the instructions on Cloudflare.
+To add this domain to Cloudflare I just followed the instructions on the website.
 Later I found this guide [How to set up DNS records for your domain in Cloudflare account - Hosting - Namecheap.com](https://www.namecheap.com/support/knowledgebase/article.aspx/9607/2210/how-to-set-up-dns-records-for-your-domain-in-cloudflare-account/).
 The only tricky part for me was setting up the nameservers because I had never done that before.
 After that, I waited for about 15 minutes and the site became active.

 ## Pynecone